Qyuzet/algopro-codespace/README.md

 # AlgoPro Codespace

 This repository contains Python scripts for the Algorithm and Programming course.
-It includes various programming exercises and examples.
+It includes various programming exercises and examples..

 ## Contents